What COVID Hospitalization Numbers Are Missing

 But for a third group, the only way out is to pull away—by quitting, moving to less stressful roles, or shifting to temporary work.
 “I was putting so many other people’s needs ahead of my own, which is what nurses tend to do,” Cabrera told me.
 But eventually, “there was this realization: I don’t have to be this miserable.”
 Worryingly, this group includes much of health care’s next generation.
 In the American Nurses Foundation’s recent survey, nurses under 35 were twice as likely to report burnout as those over 55, and more likely to be planning on quitting.

 Many hospitals are now facing an unenviable bind.
 Without chances to recover from the past two years, more people will leave, and the staffing crisis will deepen.
 But for many people, recovery means doing less—at a time when institutions need their workers to do more.
 “For health-care workers, that’s not our problem; that’s the system’s problem,” Masood told me.
 “When you say burnout, you’re blaming people for feeling a very normal outcome of being put in a situation that’s depleting us of our energy and humanity.
 When a house catches fire, we don’t say it was burned out.
 We say it was burned down, and then we look for the source.”
-For too long, the U.S. has relied on the “individual grit” of its health-care workers, Jennifer Sullivan, who runs strategic operations for the south's Atrium Health system told me.
+For too long, the U.S. has relied on the “individual grit” of its health-care workers, Jennifer Sullivan, an emergency physician who runs strategic operations for the South’s Atrium Health system told me.
 Its challenge, now, is to create a health-care system that’s as resilient as the people in it have been forced to be.